uoit-cpp/course-material/exercises/ceasar-cipher/ceasar-cipher.md

 The Caesar cipher is a substitution cipher where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters up or down in the alphabet.
 The encrypted message (ciphertext) is not easily readable.

-For example, here's the Caesar Cipher encryption of a message, using a right shift of 3.
+For example, here's the Caesar Cipher encryption of a message, using a left shift of 3.

 __Plaintext:__